 The State of North Carolina under the Sanitary Code requires generators of biohazardous waste to maintain records of temperature and dwell time when wastes are rendered noninfectious by gas or steam sterilization.

-All users of the autoclave must take the On-Line Autoclave Training (coming soon) before doing any autoclave work.
+All users of the autoclave must take the Online Autoclave Training before doing any autoclave work.

 Operating the Autoclave